Intervals

 The Tritone

 The diminished fifth/augmented fourth between B and F is the only interval between natural notes that isn't perfect, major or minor.
-This interval is known as the tritone, since it spans three whole-tone steps.
+This interval is known as the tritone, since it spans three [whole] tones.

 The tritone has many interesting properties.
 It consists of six semitone steps, which means that it is a subdivision of the octave into two parts of equal size.
 It is also the only interval that remains identical when inverted.
 Since it is midway through the octave, it is also the largest possible interval class—the perfect fifth (7 semitones) inverts to a perfect fourth (5 semitones).